cv007/C-PlusPlus-Peripheral-Style/mega4809_Usart.md

 using Usart3alt = Usart< USART_INST<3,PINS::B4,PINS::B5,1> >;
 ```

-**The Usart class come next.
+**The Usart class comes next.
 There is not that much different than what has already been covered previously.
 You can see that the template argument takes in the instance specific information we created above.
 To access anything in that Inst_, you simply access direclty via Inst_:: which should look normal if you are familiar with C++.**

 **You can see the addition of public enums in this case, which are Usart specific enums used for function argumemts.
-Also, we will create our own complete peripheral register struct in this case, and simply declaring it up top and creating it later means we can park it below all the other code and do not have to stumble over it every time we want to look at the parts of the class that need looking at.**
+Also, we will create our own complete peripheral register struct in this case, and simply declaring it up top and creating it later means we can park it below all the other code and do not have to stumble over it every time we want to look at the parts of the code that need looking at.**

 **The Usart class is stripped down for this example, but it will function and when turned on it will take care of the pins and portmux, and be ready to go for simple usage.**
 ```